 Consumers’ awareness of diabetes and its complications increased, and promising trends in behavior change were noted.
 The study was published in the Journal of Medical and Internet Research.
 We showed that greater than 20 percent more people improved their health behaviors as a result of receiving our texts about diabetes prevention.

-The mDiabetes program is being expanded to 300,000 motivated consumers in Tamilnadu (2017-2020).
-Working with teams at Aravind Eye Hospital, we are testing the effectiveness of text and voice messages in bringing about improvement in health behaviors.
+- We completed the program in 300,000 motivated consumers in Tamilnadu (2017-2020), with RIST support.
+Working with teams at Aravind Eye Hospital, we have recruited patients and family members from the Aravind community and sent them text and voice messages in English or Tamil.
+We have found encouraging program effectiveness in improving health behaviors.